 I believe that creative approaches help us challenge our conventional notions of engagement, and reach a broader notion of well-being.
 They help us create places and moments where memory, reminiscence and tangible things don’t matter.

-Arts and dementia are a well established field which has a long track record – its been the vanguard of the arts and health movement.
-Music in particular has known benefits for working with people with dementia – when other paths of communication have been blocked music can still reach people and give voice to their personality – a window to their soul.
+Arts and dementia is a well established field which has a long track record – it’s been the vanguard of the arts and health movement.
+Music in particular has known benefits for working with people with dementia – when other paths of communication have been blocked music can still reach people and give voice to their personality, a window to their soul.

 I was at a conference yesterday for the Methodist Homes and they were very positive about the benefits of individual art therapy – one on one with a musicians.
-One simple and very lovely approach I found in Finland, involved care staff singing or humming whilst interacting with the residents – helped remove anger and tension and calmed their moments together.
+One simple and very lovely approach I found in Finland involved care staff singing or humming whilst interacting with the residents, which helped to remove anger and tension and calmed their moments together.